reuk/wayverb/docs_source/context.md

 In the case of the "EASE" software, its name is an acronym standing for "Enhanced Acoustic Simulator for Engineers".

-A simulation tool for creative users should have different goals to a technical/engineering focused tool.
-Specialised acoustics software will prioritise accuracy, and the ability to produce and export statistics about the acoustics of the modelled space.
-It may also assume a certain level of prior knowledge in the user.
-However, a program targeted at creative users should instead prioritise:
+This targeting of technical users has an effect on the program design.
+The programs prioritise physical accuracy, and the ability to export visualisations and statistics about the modelled acoustics.
+These tools may also have steep learning curve, assuming that users are already familiar with acoustics theory.
+A simulation tool for creative users should have different goals:

 - **Sound quality**: Generated IRs should be suitable for use without any additional cleanup or editing.